riskframe/ai-rmm/framework/measure-2.8.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.8
-## Measure 2.8: Risks associated with transparency and accountability – as identified in the map function – are examined and documented.
+> Risks associated with transparency and accountability – as identified in the map function – are examined and documented. [@playbook]

 ### Measure 2.8.1.
 Identify Transparency and Accountability Concerns.